 - Supporting our electoral democracy

 Voters and organizations can participate in the network, telling candidates to lead by example to help restore trust in elections.
-Network members will promote peaceful resolution of disputes and differences through constructive engagement, share proactive messaging that promotes accurate information about our elections, and counter acts of intimidation through dialogue, conflict-sensitive communication, and rapid response planning.
+Network members will promote peaceful resolution of disputes and differences through constructive engagement, share proactive messaging that promotes accurate information about our institutions, and counter acts of intimidation through dialogue, conflict-sensitive communication, and rapid response planning.

 Want to get in touch?
 Email drninfo@cartercenter.org!